ice-csic-astroexotic/ML-Poppyns/data/observations/README.md

 from the black-body component, i.e., the non-thermal components of the pulsar wind nebulae have been removed as these originate in the pulsar magnetosphere and are likely due to synchro-curvature emission mechanism.
-For the magnetars, the reported fluxes include the non-thermal part as it is probably due to the resonant scattering in the magnetosphere of thermal photons coming from the hot surface, therefore they have a thermal origin.
+For the magnetars, the reported fluxes include the non-thermal part as it is probably due to the resonant scattering in the magnetosphere of thermal photons coming from the hot surface.
+Therefore, those photons have a thermal origin.

 For the `assoc` column, we indicate if the neutron star is associated with a pulsar wind nebula (PWN), has a radio counterpart or if it belongs to the Large Magellanic Cloud (LMC) or the Small Magellanic Cloud (SMC).